Identifying the Smallest Adversarial Load Perturbation that Renders DC-OPF Infeasible: DC-OPF Adversarial Attacks

 To engender dual unboundedness, we require: ($i$) that the term in the Lagrangian associated with the primal variable is driven to zero; and ($ii$) strict positivity of the remaining term, which grows with $\mu$ without bound.
 By replacing the infeasibility condition in \eqref{eq: empty_set} with these two constraints (and $\mu \ge 0$), we have an explicit adversarial attack model, given in Model~\ref{model:minimum_perturbation}. \begin{model}[h] { \textbf{:} Smallest Adversarial Attack to DC-OPF Infeasibility} \end{model}

 Model~\ref{model:minimum_perturbation} can be interpreted as a problem which finds the minimum load perturbation that engenders network infeasibility (see Fig.~\ref{fig:delta}).
 This model is nonconvex due to the bilinear interaction between $\mu$ and $\delta$.
-Since no \textit{a priori} upper-bounds on $\mu$ are inferrable, convex relaxations of this formulation tend to be very weak\footnote{In computational tests, SDP relaxations of \eqref{eq: farkas}, combined with McCormick and RLT cuts, tended to always produce a less-than-useful lower bound of 0.}.
+While no \textit{a priori} upper-bounds on $\mu$ are inferrable, this problem has an additional degree of freedom, which lets us scale $\mu$ arbitrarily.
+For example, we can add the normalization constraint $1=1^T\mu$ without changing the optimal solution $\delta^*$.
+Despite this fact, convex relaxations of formulation \eqref{eq: farkas} tend to be very weak\footnote{In computational tests, SDP relaxations of \eqref{eq: farkas}, combined with McCormick and RLT cuts, always produced a less-than-useful lower bound of 0.
+Based on these results, we did not explore relaxation-based methods in this paper.}.